-When cartilage wears away from facet joint articular surfaces, they become inflamed.
-The nerves that supply the joint capsule become irritated and painful producing, the deep aching sensation associated with many forms of arthritis.
-In addition, other parts of the body might experience referred pain.
-Referred pain is pain that travels the length of the affected nerve.
-This referred pain is more likely to arise in the presence of bone spurs (osteophytes).
-Bone spurs are bony protrusions that grow along the edges of the facet joint in a response to inflammation.
-Bone spurs themselves are not necessarily symptomatic.
-Only when bone spurs make contact with and compress adjacent nerve roots do symptoms such as radiating pain, tingling, numbness, or muscle weakness occur.
+When cartilage deteriorates on a spinal facet joint’s articular surfaces, the joint can become inflamed.
+The nerves running to the joint capsule become irritated and painful, producing the deep aching sensation associated with many forms of arthritis.
+In addition, other parts of the body might experience radiating pain that travels the length of an affected nerve root or the spinal cord.
+This type of pain is often related to bone spurs, also known as osteophytes.
+These bony protrusions grow along the edges of the facet joint in response to inflammation and aren’t necessarily painful.
+However, when the bone spurs cause compression of a nearby nerve or the spinal cord, the following symptoms can occur:

-When pain and other symptoms associated with facet syndrome affect the ability to function in day-to-day life, it’s important to consult a physician concerning symptom management.
-Symptoms of arthritis can usually be managed using pain medication, physical therapy, behavior modification, corticosteroid injections, and other conservative treatment methods.
-If these methods fall short of expectations, surgery may be indicated.
-Contact Laser Spine Institute to learn about the many benefits of a minimally invasive, outpatient procedure performed using innovative endoscopic techniques.
-The orthopedic specialists at Laser Spine Institute have helped thousands of patients find safe, effective relief from the symptoms of facet syndrome.
+When pain and other symptoms associated with facet syndrome affect day-to-day life, it’s important to consult your doctor to discuss symptom management.
+Arthritis issues can often be managed using a combination of pain medication, physical therapy, lifestyle changes, corticosteroid injections and other conservative treatment methods.
+If these methods fail to relieve symptoms, surgery may be recommended.
+Contact Laser Spine Institute to learn about the many benefits of our minimally invasive outpatient procedures that are performed using muscle-sparing techniques.
+The orthopedic surgeons and neurosurgeons at Laser Spine Institute have helped more than 75,000 patients find relief from a range of spine conditions, including facet syndrome.

 We are happy to offer a free MRI review* to determine if you are a potential candidate for one of our outpatient procedures.